mohammadi-com/GetRemoteJobOffers/README.md

 ### Practice with Mock Interviews
 Practice makes perfect.
 Just like you’d do mock tests before a driving test, mock interviews are essential here too.
 Get a friend, mentor, or another resource to help you out.
 Some websites can also assist with this:
+- [Pramp](https://www.pramp.com/): This free tool pairs you up with another peer for mock interviews where you take turns interviewing each other.
+It's great for practicing all types of interviews.

+- [LeetCode's Mock Assessment](https://leetcode.com/assessment/): This feature provides you with a random question for a live coding interview simulation.
+Perfect for getting a real-time coding interview experience.

-- HoneyPot: As mentioned earlier, you can set up free mock interviews with your talent advisor.
+- [HoneyPot](https://www.honeypot.io/): As mentioned earlier, you can set up free mock interviews with your talent advisor.

 ### Look Presentable
 First impressions count.
 Make sure your background is clean and free of distractions.
 Comb your hair, wear appropriate clothing—not too formal, but not too casual either.
 Also, position your camera at eye level.
+When the camera is below you, makes a scray image of you.

 ### Be Punctual
 This might seem obvious, but a lot of candidates still miss interviews.
 Ensure you have a stable internet connection and log into the meeting room at least 10 minutes before the start time.

 ### Research the Job and Company
 Surprise the interviewer with your knowledge of the company.
 This shows how much you care, and even if you lack some skills, your passion might give you an edge.
 Thoroughly read their website, understand their competition, their strengths, the business sector, future industry trends, how your role can help the company grow, and so on.

+### Flash a Smile
+Keep a friendly smile on your face during the interview.
+Sit up straight and make sure to maintain eye contact.

+### Send a Follow-Up Email
+After each interview, shoot the recruiter a thank-you email to express your appreciation for their time and consideration.

 ## Interview Stages